Texas is using disaster declarations to install buoys and razor wire on the US-Mexico border

 EAGLE PASS, Texas (AP) — Wrecking ball-sized buoys on the Rio Grande.
 Razor wire strung across private property without permission.
 Bulldozers changing the very terrain of America’s southern border.

-A state trooper’s account of officers denying migrants water in 100-degree Fahrenheit temperatures and razor wire leaving asylum-seekers bloodied has prompted renewed criticism.
-The Mexican government, the Biden administration and some residents are pushing back.
+A state trooper’s account of officers denying migrants water in 100-degree Fahrenheit (37.7 Celsius) temperatures and razor wire leaving asylum-seekers bloodied has prompted renewed criticism.
+The Mexican government, some Texas residents along the border and the Biden administration are pushing back.
+On Monday, the U.S. Justice Department sued Abbott over the buoy barrier that it says raises humanitarian and environmental concerns, asking a federal court to require Texas to dismantle it.

 Abbott, who cruised to a third term in November while promising tougher border crackdowns, has used disaster declarations as the legal bedrock for some measures.